 I follow up with these members and providers for four weeks to help re-assess any areas of concern.
 This regular contact is one way to assure that the member is getting the support they need to improve and stay out of the hospital.
 I get to know my members and help identify solutions to any ongoing health concerns.

 Care Coordination Cases/Calls are more like a screening call.
 Some of the members on this list have used the emergency department more than once in 30 days.
 I will attempt to reach the member and address the reasons why they use the emergency room instead of their provider.
 I make three outreach calls on three different days to contact this member and send a letter to their home address.
 These calls include helping someone find a primary care provider, secure home services, or getting appropriate medical equipment, or where to find free food banks.
 I spend a lot of time collaborating between the members and providers, including other departments such as pharmacy and behavioral health.

-You now have a glimpse into the life of an RN CM, but in a nutshell, case management is by far the most rewarding and challenging work I have ever done.
+You now have a glimpse into the life of an RN Case Manager, but in a nutshell, case management is by far the most rewarding and challenging work I have ever done.
 I use my ears now instead of my eyes.
 I am a caregiver, a member advocate, and an educator.
 I am an RN CM for insurance company, and I would not trade it for anything – except retirement.